 What is Cloud Security?

 Cloud security is a component of cybersecurity specifically aimed at maintaining the confidentiality, integrity, and availability (CIA) of data, applications, and services controlled partially or entirely by one or more cloud providers.
-It’s the measures an organization takes to protect the data and applications stored in or accessed from a cloud computing environment.
+It’s an organization’s measures to protect the data and applications stored in or accessed from a cloud computing environment.

-Whether organizations opt for public, private, or hybrid clouds, there are many aspects of cloud security that are similar to traditional security – but there are some key differences worth noting.
+Whether organizations opt for public, private, or hybrid clouds, many aspects of cloud security are similar to traditional security – but some key differences are worth noting.

 Traditional IT frameworks typically involve purchasing, installing, and maintaining IT devices on-site.
 Although traditional infrastructures give organizations more control over their data environment and a stronger cybersecurity stance, the cost of traditional IT systems is usually much higher and can limit the ability to scale.